nlee98/nlee98/README.md

 ### Hi there 👋

+My name is Nick.

+This GitHub currently holds all my final projects for USD's Masters in Applied Data Science Program.

 <!--
 **nlee98/nlee98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.